Guaraní Antonio Franco

 Club Guaraní Antonio Franco is an Argentine football club from the city of Posadas, Misiones.
 The team currently plays in Primera B Nacional, the second major league in Argentine Football league system.

-The club played at the highest level of Argentine football on 4 occasions.
+The club played at the highest level of the Argentine football on 4 occasions.
 Guaraní A. Franco competed in the National tournaments of 1971, 1981, 1982 and 1985.
 Guaraní was eliminated in the first round group stage in all four attempts.
-In 2011–12 the club won the Torneo Argentino B championship promoting to the upper division, Torneo Argentino A where it currently plays.
+In 2011–12 the club won the Torneo Argentino B championship promoting it to the upper division, Torneo Argentino A where it currently plays.